 |OTHER TIERS: 0.01% → $1mm+ | 0.75% → $250k - $1mm|

-As the online division of Massachusetts-based Northern Bank, Northern Bank Direct operates under the Bank’s FDIC Certificate and shares its financial history.
+As the online division of Northern Bank, Northern Bank Direct operates under the Bank’s FDIC Certificate and shares its financial history.

-Northern Bank/Northern Bank Direct has an overall health grade of “B+” at DepositAccounts.com, with a Texas Ratio of 11.32% (above average), based on September 30, 2017 data.
+Northern Bank/Northern Bank Direct has an overall health grade of “B+” at DepositAccounts.com, with a Texas Ratio of 11.32% (excellent), based on September 30, 2017 data.
 In the past year, the Bank has increased its total non-brokered deposits by $196.91 million, an excellent annual growth rate of 20.67%.
 Please refer to our financial overview of Northern Bank/Northern Bank Direct (FDIC Certificate # 18266) for more details.

 While Northern Bank Direct is a new institution, Northern Bank is not.
 Established in 1960 by brothers Jim and Thomas Mawn, it's the largest privately-held, family-run, full-service bank in Massachusetts.
 In 58 years, Northern Bank has grown to become 21st largest bank in the state, with assets in excess of $2.06 billion and more than 29,600 customer accounts.
-From 2010 to 2016, Northern Bank was rated by the S&P Global Market Intelligence Ratings as the top New England bank with assets of $500 million to $5 billion.

-The above rates are accurate as of 1/8/2018.
+The above rates are accurate as of 2/22/2018.